captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HOLMES:
 I wouldn’t drink from it if I were you.
-Mrs. Berenger is responsible for three deaths already, she intended to make you the fourth.
+Lily Berenger is responsible for three deaths already, she intended to make you the fourth.

 ---